tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-2.md

     ![Activate Activity](assets/personalization-use-case-2/ab-activate.png)
    15. Navigate to WKND Home Page (http://localhost:4503/content/wknd/en.html) and you will be redirected to the redesigned WKND Site Home Page (http://localhost:4503/content/wknd/en1.html).
      ![WKND Home Page Redesigned](assets/personalization-use-case-2/WKND-home-page-redesign.png)

+## Summary

+In this chapter, a marketer was able to create an activity to redirect your site pages that are hosted on AEM to a new page using Adobe Target